Frequently Asked Questions (F.A.Q.)

 Is there an early admission option?

 Yes, the early acceptance ("preselect") option is for students currently enrolled in Winthrop University.
 Students have to meet specific criteria in order to qualify for early admission.
-These students follow the same internship calendar, as the other WU interns.
 Applicants selected for early admission do not participate in computer matching.
+These students follow the same internship calendar and rotation requirements as the other WU interns.
+Interns selected for early admission are typically those who have had the opportunity to obtain dietetic-related work experience.

 Does the Winthrop University Dietetic Internship accept applicants who are not citizens of South Carolina and/or are not graduates of Winthrop University?